get-hunter/hero365-app/docs/api/invoice-list-response-format.md

 This document describes the response format for the invoice list endpoint in the Hero365 API.
 The endpoint provides a paginated list of invoices with comprehensive filtering, financial data, and rich status information.

+## Performance Optimizations
+The invoice listing endpoints have been optimized to reduce database queries:
+- **Before**: N+2 queries (1 for invoices + N for line items + N for payments)
+- **After**: 3 queries total (1 for invoices + 1 bulk for all line items + 1 bulk for all payments)

+This provides significant performance improvements for paginated invoice lists, especially with larger datasets.

 ## API Endpoint

 - **Method**: `GET`